PostHog/posthog.com/contents/blog/best-open-source-ab-testing-tools.md

 ![GrowthBook - best open source ab testing tools](https://res.cloudinary.com/dmukukwp6/image/upload/v1710055416/posthog.com/contents/images/blog/open-source-testing-tools/growthbook.png)

-[GrowthBook](https://www.growthbook.io/) is an [open-source platform for feature flags](/blog/best-open-source-feature-flag-tools) and A/B tests that helps teams to deploy code efficiently and analyze experiments.
-Built by engineers who wanted better insights on new releases, it is a modular solution that promotes feature flagging as an essential step in the development process and can be used as a full-stack platform, a plugin feature flagging tool, or an analysis engine.
+[GrowthBook](/blog/posthog-vs-growthbook) is an [open-source platform for feature flags](/blog/best-open-source-feature-flag-tools) and A/B tests that helps teams to deploy code efficiently and analyze experiments.
+Built by engineers who wanted better insights on new releases, it is a modular solution that promotes feature flagging as an essential step in the development process.
+This means it can be used as a full-stack platform, a plugin feature flagging tool, or an analysis engine.

 ### Who is GrowthBook for?